 The ceiling light has a three-position switch.
 In the OFF position, the light does not come on.
 In the center position, the ceiling light comes on when you open any door.
 After all doors are closed tightly, the light fades out in about 30 seconds.
 In the ON position, the ceiling light stays on continuously.

-If you leave any door open with the key not in the ignition switch, the ceiling light will go off after three minutes
+If you leave any door open with the key not in the ignition switch, the ceiling light will go off after three minutes.

-The ceiling light (with the switch in the center position) comes on when vou remove the key from the ignition switch.
+The ceiling light (with the switch in the center position) comes on when you remove the key from the ignition switch.
 If you do not open a door, the light fades out in about 30 seconds.

-The ceiling light (with the switch in the center position) also comes on when you unlock the door with the key, the lock tab on the driver's door. the master door lock switch, or the remote transmitter (see page 90).
+The ceiling light (with the switch in the center position) also comes on when you unlock the door with the key, the lock tab on the driver's door, or the master door lock switch.